IsabelleLebTay/AbundanceConditionalOccupancy/README.md

 $$

 In this mixture model where $\lambda \in \{0, 1\}$, each component of the mixture will be estimated with effect data sizes of $\theta$ $N$ and (1 - $\theta$) $N$.

+We need to decide whether the local observed abundance, M_i, is equal to the latent abundance or needs to be used to estimate the true abundance.
+The observations we have is the local abundance at visit j.
+The parameters of interest in the model are not at the visit-level, but at the site level (retention size, habitat, etc).
+The counts are not equal across visits for the same sites; this indicates we are better off treating those as an imperfect observations of the true local latent population size.
+How do we relate the visit-level abundance to an estimate latent site-level abundance?

+**Detection**

+Detection probability, $p$,  related to the ocucpancy of a site as $y_{ij}$ ~ Bernoulli($p$), is heterogeneous between visits at the same site.
+Royle and Nichols (2003) note that heterogeneity in p can be induced by variation in abundance between visits.
+Let $N_i$ be the abundance at site $i$.
+The net probability of detection of at least one individual at site $i% is

+$$
+p_i = 1 ( 1 - \theta)^{N_i}
+$$

+Rossman et al. (2016), rewrite this detection probability as

+$$
+p_i = 1 ( 1 - \theta_{i, j})^{N_{i, j}}
+$$

+where $\theta_{i, j}$ is the per individual detection probability at site i, visit j.